liquidctl/liquidctl/docs/developer/style-guide.md

 the problem of whether comparisons are case sensitive.

-In fact, from the point of view of a CLI user, the comparisons are case *insensitive.*  And, as of this version of the style guide, ensuring case-insensitive comparisons is the responsibility of the drivers.
+In fact, from the point of view of a CLI user, the comparisons are case *insensitive.*  As of this version of the style guide, ensuring case-insensitive comparisons is a shared responsibility of both CLI and drivers; but whenever possible this should be kept in the CLI code, making the drivers simpler and the behavior more consistent.

-Note that this may change in the future; on a related note, the liquidctl APIs are **not** specified to ignore casing issues, even though in the current implementation they generally do.
+On the other hand, the liquidctl APIs are **not** specified to ignore casing issues; when that happens it is usually just to keep the implementation simpler.

 ## Writing messages